gnosis/conditional-tokens-contracts/docs/developer-guide.rst

 The ``$:(A|B)&(LO)`` position reached is the same both ways.

 .. figure:: /_static/v2-cond-market-ot-compare.png
-    :alt: There is a single class of outcome tokens which resolves to collateral if Alice gets chosen and the score is high.
+    :alt: There is a single class of conditional tokens which resolves to collateral if Alice gets chosen and the score is high.
     :align: center

     There are many ways to split to a deep position.